Operation Frequent Wind: The embassy

 At 17:00 the first CH-46 landed at the embassy.
 Between 19:00 and 21:00 on 29 April approximately 130 additional Marines from 2nd Battalion 4th Marines were lifted from the DAO Compound to reinforce perimeter security at the embassy, bringing the total number of Marines at the embassy to 175.
-The evacuation from the DAO Compound was completed by about 19:00 after which all helicopters would be routed to the embassy; Major Kean was informed that operations would cease at dark.
-Major Kean advised that the LZ would be well lit and had vehicles moved around the parking lot LZ with their engines running and headlights on to illuminate the LZ.
-At 21:30 a CH-53 pilot informed Major Kean that Admiral Whitmire, Commander of Task Force 76 had ordered that operations would cease at 23:00.
-Major Kean saw Ambassador Martin to request that he contact the Oval Office to ensure that the airlift continued.
-Ambassador Martin soon sent word back to Major Kean that sorties would continue to be flown.
+The evacuation from the DAO Compound was completed by about 19:00 after which all helicopters would be routed to the embassy; Kean was informed that operations would cease at dark.
+Kean advised that the LZ would be well lit and had vehicles moved around the parking lot LZ with their engines running and headlights on to illuminate the LZ.
+At 21:30 a CH-53 pilot informed Kean that Admiral Whitmire, Commander of Task Force 76 had ordered that operations would cease at 23:00.
+Kean saw Martin to request that he contact the Oval Office to ensure that the airlift continued.
+Martin soon sent word back to Kean that sorties would continue to be flown.
 At the same time, General Carey met Admiral Whitmire to convince him to resume flights to the embassy despite pilot fatigue and poor visibility caused by darkness, fires and bad weather.

 By 02:15 on 30 April one CH-46 and one CH-53 were landing at the embassy every 10 minutes.
 At this time, the embassy indicated that another 19 lifts would complete the evacuation.
-At that time Major Kean estimated that there were still some 850 non-American evacuees and 225 Americans (including the Marines), and Ambassador Martin told Major Kean to do the best he could.
-At 03:00 Ambassador Martin ordered Major Kean to move all the remaining evacuees into the parking lot LZ which was the Marines' final perimeter.
+At that time Kean estimated that there were still some 850 non-American evacuees and 225 Americans (including the Marines), and Martin told Kean to do the best he could.
+At 03:00 Martin ordered Kean to move all the remaining evacuees into the parking lot LZ which was the Marines' final perimeter.
 At 03:27 President Gerald Ford ordered that no more than 19 additional lifts would be allowed to complete the evacuation.
-At 04:30 with the 19 lift limit already exceeded, Major Kean went to the rooftop LZ and spoke over a helicopter radio with General Carey who advised that President Ford had ordered that the airlift be limited to US personnel.
-Major Kean was then ordered to withdraw his men into the chancery building and withdraw to the rooftop LZ for evacuation.
+At 04:30 with the 19 lift limit already exceeded, Kean went to the rooftop LZ and spoke over a helicopter radio with Carey who advised that President Ford had ordered that the airlift be limited to US personnel.
+Kean was then ordered to withdraw his men into the chancery building and withdraw to the rooftop LZ for evacuation.